dnsimple/dnsimple-node/UPGRADE.md

 console.log(certificates.length);
 ```

-These general methods replace custom helper methods per API, so these methods are no longer available:
+These general methods replace custom helper methods per API, so the following methods are no longer available:

 - `Certificates.allCertificates`
 - `Contacts.allContacts`